jaywalker21/walmart-demo/Walmart_Backend/README.md

   -  `SpringBootTest` can be used for Integration Tests
   -  `MockBin` can be used to test behaviors to API Response
 - Error Handling has not currently been done for the different layers of API.
 Standard Error Templates can be made for reuse across different Microservices.
+- Decorator Pattern to have a Interface and Service Implementation Layer.
 - Integration with Client Secret Manager to store `API_KEY` and `API_SECRET`.